Description of Liberal Studies Major

 Students may choose a pre-designed themes established by departments within the OSU-Cascades College of Liberal Arts (CLA) instead of creating their own theme/plan of study.
 Students should still work closely with their advisor to plan within the designed themes.

-Cascades Liberal Studies Degree Requirements
+OSU-Cascades Liberal Studies Degree Requirements

 1. The Liberal Studies (LS) program consists of a minimum of 45 credits organized around a theme articulated in a plan of study and an application essay.
-Students should develop their Plan of Study with their OSU-Cascades faculty advisor.
-This plan includes at least 27 upper-division credits and is developed from the course offerings of two or more departments within the College of Liberal Arts (CLA).
+Students should develop their Plan of Study with their advisor.
+This plan includes at least 27 upper-division credits and is developed from the course offerings of three or more departments within the College of Liberal Arts (CLA).
 Students often include some sort of practical experience through an internship or project as part of their major.

 - All courses included in plan of study must be offered by a department within the OSU CLA.